cai-lw/cs-97si-solutions/docs/assn3.md

 ## 1175 Picture (7, challenge problem)

+We use the mimimal representation method to compare clusters.
+Different variations of the same cluster should have same representations, and two clusters are the same if an only if their representations are the same.
+We treat a cluster as a sorted sequence of points, and consider its all 8 variations.
+The lexicographically smallest sequence among those 8 variations will be the representation of the cluster.

+Using a hash table to store clusters, we can find all distinct clusters in $O(wh)$.
+But this problem has rather small input, so the hash table is not necessary, since doing $O(numDifferentClusters)$ comparisons for each cluster to find its equivalent clusters is acceptable.
+The complexity will be $O(numClusters\times numDifferentClusters\times starPerCluster)$ without the hash table.

 ## 1195 Mobile phones (8, challenge problem)

 (Same as [Leetcode 302: Range Sum Query 2D - Mutable](https://leetcode.com/problems/range-sum-query-2d-mutable), subscribers only)